When is the best time to begin preparation

 When to start your preparation depends on several factors such as your level of motivation, the UCAT score you hope to achieve, the medical school you aim to get into, your current level of generic skills, etc.

-About 61% of our students start their UCAT preparation about six monthPopularWhat should I do for my UCAT preparation?
+About 61% of our students start their UCAT preparation about six monthPopularHow much time should I devote to UCAT preparation?

 Successful preparation for UCAT can be summarised in five key steps: